 Khoth let his eyelids shut as he caressed Jace’s hair, neck and back.
 The happy humming in his head increased pleasantly.
 He could almost fall asleep until a knock on the door brought them sustenance.
 He couldn’t wait to see Jace’s reaction to some of Haseon’s finest food.
 He frowned a little.
 It was nothing like the junk food that Jace seemed to adore.
-It was actually nutritious and came from food that was grown or bred on the planet.
+It was actually nutritious and was grown or bred on the planet.
 Khoth was certain that junk food was made in some terrible lab.
 But Jace did eat other things so…

 It will be good for Jace to eat real food.

 “I have Typhon and Amana fetching the database,” Jace said.
 “Evidently, it was damaged during the Khul fight.
 They dropped it when Davies and the others dropped them.”

 “Do you have any idea what’s in it and why the Khul wanted it so badly?”
 Khoth asked.